15.2. Using Terminal access

 cp -r jdk-9.0.4 /opt/software/app/jdk-9.0.4

 For the ver.
-11.0.2
+11.0.2 run the following commands:

 # Download "jdk 11.0.2" archive